5 recommended OTC drugs

 If any of these signs appear, consult a doctor — OTC treatment is not enough:

-• Fever above 39°C not responding to antipyretics
+• Fever above 39°C that does not respond to antipyretics

 • Large, painful cervical lymphadenopathy